QhelDIV/ShapeFormer/README.md

 We use the dataset from [IMNet](https://github.com/czq142857/IM-NET#datasets-and-pre-trained-weights), which is obtained from [HSP](https://github.com/chaene/hsp).

 The dataset we adopted is a downsampled version (64^3) from these dataset (which is 256 resolution).
-Please download our processed dataset from this google drive [URL](https://drive.google.com/file/d/1HUbI45KmXCDJv-YVYxRj-oSPCp0D0xLh/view?usp=sharing).
+Please download our processed dataset from [huggingface](https://huggingface.co/datasets/yanxg/ShapeformerData/resolve/main/IMNet2_64.tar.gz) ~~this google drive [URL](https://drive.google.com/file/d/1HUbI45KmXCDJv-YVYxRj-oSPCp0D0xLh/view?usp=sharing)~~.
 And then extract the data to `datasets/IMNet2_64/`.

 To use the full resolution dataset, please first download the original IMNet and HSP datasets, and run the `make_imnet_dataset` function in `shapeformer/data/imnet_datasets/imnet_datasets.py`